djsauble/card-commander/README.md

 Use cards to control your armies and defeat your opponents.

+## Start the game

+Run the following command in the app/ folder.

+`ruby -run -e httpd . -p 8000`

 ## Concept

 In a standard RTS, most decisions are made on a very tactical level.
 The faster you click, the more you get done, and the better the outcome.
 Unfortunately, this means that skill is largely a measure of dexterity, not intelligence.
 Starcraft vs. Chess.